-People take to the streets after Trump wins election
+People take to the streets after Trump win

 Others went to the White House to show their support for Trump.

-Nicholas Elliot, a student at Washington's Georgetown University, said that he was "feeling great" about Trump's election.
+Nicholas Elliot, a student at Washington's Georgetown University, said he was elated about Trump's election.

 "I feel pretty good, a year and a half process has ended and it ended my way," the Texan told WJLA.

-He said he thought it was "definitely the responsibility of both parties" to unite America.
+He said he thought it was "definitely the responsibility of both parties" to unite the country.

-He said that he was disappointed that Clinton did not give a concession speech but agreed that Trump needed to mend fences.

-"(Trump's) got to do his own thing of reaching out to (Clinton's) supporters."

-Referencing the UK's "Brexit" vote to leave the European Union, which "translated strongly here," he said that he had no fear that his candidate would lose.
+Referencing the UK's Brexit vote to leave the European Union, which "translated strongly here," he said he had no fear his candidate would lose.

-"There is a hidden vote," he said, which led to people not voicing their true voting intentions to pollsters in case they were perceived as sexist, racist or homophobic.
+"There is a hidden vote," he said, contending people didn't voice their true voting intentions to pollsters in case they were perceived as sexist, racist or homophobic.

+In New York, groups of Trump supporters cheered his victory outside Trump Tower.

-West coast protests
+West Coast protests

-On the West Coast, small groups of protesters gathered in urban areas.
-In California, which voted overwhelmingly for Hillary Clinton, a small group took to downtown Los Angeles to voice its dissent, but numbers never threatened to swell.
+The West Coast saw some protests in urban areas.
+In California, which voted overwhelmingly for Clinton, a small group gathered in downtown Los Angeles to voice its dissent, but its numbers never threatened to swell.

-In the hours immediately following Trump's victory speech, television footage showed a group of dozens of protesters walking along an Oakland road at around 1 a.m.
+In the hours following Trump's victory speech, television footage showed dozens of demonstrators walking along an Oakland road at around 1 a.m.
 (4 a.m.
 ET).

+The group had grown to about 250 people late Tuesday but decreased in the early morning, police said.

-Images and footage shared on social media showed dumpster fires on what was described in a tweet as a stretch of Broadway, from 14th to 20th streets in the city.
+Images and footage shared on social media showed dumpster fires on what was described as a stretch of Broadway, from 14th to 20th streets in the city.

-A handful of angry voters also took to the streets of Portland, Oregon, and Seattle.
+Angry voters also headed out in Portland, Oregon, and Seattle.

+Several hundred protesters appeared on the streets of downtown Portland late Tuesday and into early Wednesday.
+There were no arrests or significant reports of vandalism except for a dumpster fire, police said.

-Twitter users attempted to rally opponents of the divisive President-elect in a number of cities across the US for further rallies Wednesday, including Chicago, Washington, Los Angeles and New York.
+Twitter users attempted to rally opponents of Trump in a number of cities for rallies Wednesday, including in Chicago, Washington, Los Angeles and New York.